-- We recommend meeting with your potential referee in person (or online) six to eight weeks (ideally more) before the deadline to let them know of your intention to apply for the Rhodes and gauge whether they are inclined to support your application.
+- Reach out to your referees as early as possible.
+Professors are often overwhelmed with requests for recommendation letters during the application season, usually ranging from early September to late December.
+Therefore, it is appropriate to discuss your application goals with your referees during the summer holiday or early in the new semester.
+Even if they decline to write a recommendation letter, you still have ample time to approach alternative options. - We recommend meeting with your potential referee in person (or online) six to eight weeks (ideally more) before the deadline to let them know of your intention to apply for Rhodes and gauge whether they are inclined to support your application.
 Ideally, they would be excited for you! - If you feel like they would be a good referee, follow up with an email requesting their letter.
-Be direct and clear (e.g., "Would you be willing to write a reference letter on my behalf?"). - Provide your referees with all the information they would need to write the letter.
+Be direct and clear (e.g., "Would you be willing to write a reference letter on my behalf?").

+- Provide your referees with all the information they would need to write the letter.
 This information might include: - Formal guide for referees by the Rhodes Trust.
-It can also be found and downloaded on your constituency information page, or on the referee information page. - Annotated CV so that they are aware of the activities you were involved in during your undergraduate studies.
+It can also be found and downloaded on your constituency information page or on the referee information page. - Annotated CV so that they are aware of the activities you were involved in during your undergraduate studies.
 Do not be overly humble!
 For more details, see the CV section below. - Your transcript. - Papers you had written in their class. - Clear instructions on how the reference letter needs to be submitted. - Do not ghostwrite or edit the letter for your referee.
-Three reasons.
-One, the selection committee would likely be experienced enough to determine whether a letter is genuinely written.
-Ghost-writing might also result in your voice, rather than the voice of your referee, awkwardly seeping through.
-Two, having many different voices in your application could be a good thing.
-It helps paint a more holistic and three-dimensional picture of you.
-Three, and most importantly, doing so is simply dishonest and irresponsible.
+First, the selection committee is experienced enough to discern whether a letter is genuinely written.
+Ghostwriting might inadvertently let your voice seep through rather than your referee's, which could come across as awkward.
+Second, incorporating multiple distinct voices in your application can be advantageous, as it contributes to a more comprehensive and nuanced portrayal of your qualifications and character.
+Most importantly, authoring a reference letter on behalf of someone else is fundamentally dishonest and ethically irresponsible.